-It can easily be demotivating if your mentor keeps showing up late or postponing meetings.
-If you do the same, this might also be a derailer for your mentor.
-This is one of the most common causes of pitfalls in mentoring relationship - and is one of the easiest to solve, since it is more a matter of prioritization and logistics, and not the people itself.
+It can easily be demotivating if your mentor keeps showing up late or is postponing meetings.
+If you do the same, this might also derail your relationship.
+This is one of the most common pitfalls in mentoring relationship - and is one of the easiest to solve.
+After all, it is a matter of prioritization and logistics, and not about the match itself.